What is migraine?

 - tooth pain

 What are the symptoms of migraine?
-How is it diagnosed?
+How is migraine diagnosed?

 Generally migraines have a pattern.
 Migraine attacks go through 4 different stages.
 However some people may not experience all the four stages.